skipcloud/skipcloud.github.io/_posts/2020-07-26-how-containerisation-works.md

 directory then unmount the old file system completely cutting the container off from the host.

-A container will also have it's `capabilities(7)` altered, these are permissions that a user must have before the kernel will do anything.
+A container will also have its `capabilities(7)` altered, these are permissions that a user must have before the kernel will do anything.
 All `root` users have some set of these capabilities, such as `CAP_SYS_ADMIN`, and without the correct capabilities the kernel will just flat out refuse to do whatever is asked of it.